mjhm/cukelib/README.md

       | [ _.isString, /\w+\s\w+/ ] |
 ```

 Interested?
-Ok let's get into some details, but first some...
+Yeah, we're just getting started, but before we get into some details here's some ...

 ### Conventions